nfldac-ken/wave_motor_tutorials/Wave_Kitronics_MotorDriver_Tutorial.md

-# Microbit Wave Motor Control with Driver board
+# Microbit Wave Motor Control with Driver board : Create the code.